tlswg/tls13-spec/draft-ietf-tls-tls13.md

 message.
 The client SHOULD respond with the appropriate Authentication messages.
 If the client chooses to authenticate, it MUST send Certificate, CertificateVerify, and Finished.
-If it declines, it MUST send an empty Certificate message followed by Finished.
+If it declines, it MUST send a Certificate message containing no certificates followed by Finished.
 Note: Because there may already be application data messages in flight, the server MUST be prepared to receive an arbitrary number of such messages before receiving the Authentication messages.